 What is a Biosolids Management Facility?

-A Biosolids Management Facility processes sewage sludge, which is a normal end product of the sewage treatment process, to create a product with low odour potential and little environmental impact.
-Biosolids management facilities use a heat and/or chemical process to kill harmful organisms called pathogens present in untreated sewage sludge.
+A Biosolids Management Facility processes sewage sludge, which is a normal end product of the sewage treatment process, to create an agriculturally beneficial product with low odour potential and little environmental impact.
+Biosolids management facilities use a heat and/or chemical process to kill harmful organisms called pathogens which may be present in untreated sewage sludge.

 Why does Greater Sudbury need a Biosolids Management Facility?